 Crucial for a successful admission is an excellent Research proposal which is prepared in cooperation with a supervisor from FBA whom the applicant chooses and contacts.

 The entry exams take place twice a year, in spring and fall.
 Entry level: Master’s.

 The annual tuition fee is 5 000 EUR.
 In our FAQ section, you will find a complete set of information about the PhD Program.
 We recommend that you thoroughly read the answers to frequently asked questions regarding doctoral studies (study content, financial support / scholarship, tuition fees, necessary administration, state exam, colloquia and defences, etc.).

-The study plan of the Management and Managerial Economics program consists of three areas, which are 1) study obligations, 2) research and publishing activities and 3) other obligations (research internship abroad, teaching, obtaining points for other activities and outputs).
-These areas are described below under the FAQ section.
+The STUDY PLAN of the Management and Managerial Economics program consists of three areas, which are 1) Study obligations, 2) Research and publishing activities and 3) Other obligations.

 - 1st year min.
 10 points